Portland to San Francisco Road Trip on the Pacific Coast Highway

 The next location is 148 miles away (~3.25 hours).

 From Portland head southwest on Highway 99W to OR18 to Lincoln City.
 Once you reach this small coastal town, you’ve finally now reached US-101, which will be your home for the rest of the trip.
+In Oregon, this stretch of 101 is also called the Oregon Coast Highway.

 If your flight gets in too late to continue on a three-hour drive immediately after, then consider staying the night in Portland or stopping in Lincoln City, OR (2 hours).